-- This software can only be used on Windows operating system. - TOSHIBA VIDEO PLAYER software is supported for playback of DVD and video file. - Frame dropping, audio skipping or out of sync audio and video might occur during playback of some video titles. - Close all other applications when using the TOSHIBA VIDEO PLAYER.
+- This software can only be used on Windows operating system. - CyberLink PowerDVD 14 DVD for TOSHIBA is only provided with models configured with a DVD Super Multi drive. - CyberLink PowerDVD 14 DVD for TOSHIBA software is supported for playback of DVD and video file. - Frame dropping, audio skipping or out of sync audio and video may occur during playback of some video titles. - Close all other applications when using the CyberLink PowerDVD 14 DVD for TOSHIBA.
 Do not open any other applications or carry out any other operations during video playback.
-Playback might stop or not function properly in some situations. - Unfinalized DVDs created on home DVD recorders might not be playable on the computer. - Use DVD-Video discs with a region code which is either "the same as the factory default setting" (if applicable) or "ALL". - Do not play back video while watching or recording television programs using other applications.
-Failure to do so might cause video playback or television program recording errors.
-In addition, if prescheduled recording starts during video playback it might cause video playback or television program recording errors.
-Please view video during times when there is no recording prescheduled. - The resume function cannot be used with some discs on the TOSHIBA VIDEO PLAYER. - It is recommended that the AC adaptor is connected when playing video.
-Power-saving features might interfere with smooth playback.
-When playing video using battery power, set the Power Options to "Balance". - The screen saver is disabled during video playback using the TOSHIBA VIDEO PLAYER.
-The computer will not automatically go into Hibernation, Sleep, or shutdown mode. - Do not configure the Display automatic power off function to run while the TOSHIBA VIDEO PLAYER is running. - Do not switch to Hibernation or Sleep Mode when running the TOSHIBA VIDEO PLAYER. - Do not lock the computer using the Windows logo (##) + L keys when running the TOSHIBA VIDEO PLAYER. - The TOSHIBA VIDEO PLAYER does not have a parental control function. - In order to protect copyrights, the Windows Print Screen function is disabled when TOSHIBA VIDEO PLAYER is running.
+Playback may stop or not function properly in some situations. - Unfinalized DVDs created on home DVD recorders may not be playable on the computer. - Use DVD-Video discs with a region code which is either "the same as the factory default setting" (if applicable) or "ALL". - Do not playback video while watching or recording television programs using other applications.
+Doing so may cause video playback or television program recording errors.
+In addition, if prescheduled recording starts during video playback it may cause video playback or television program recording errors.
+Please view video during times when there is no recording prescheduled. - The resume function cannot be used with some discs on the CyberLink PowerDVD 14 DVD for TOSHIBA. - It is recommended the AC adaptor be connected when playing video.
+Power saving features may interfere with smooth playback.
+When playing video using battery power, set the Power Options to "Balance". - The screen saver is disabled during video playback using the CyberLink PowerDVD 14 DVD for TOSHIBA.
+The computer will not automatically go into Hibernation or Sleep mode. - Do not configure the Display automatic power off function to run while the CyberLink PowerDVD 14 DVD for TOSHIBA is running. - Do not switch to Hibernation or Sleep Mode when running the CyberLink PowerDVD 14 DVD for TOSHIBA. - Do not lock the computer using the Windows logo ( ) + L keys when running the CyberLink PowerDVD 14 DVD for TOSHIBA.